 HISO 10038.0.2017 Preface to the Cancer Data Standards

 HISO 10038.1:2011 Interim National Cancer Core Data Business Process Standard

-Please note that this is an old standards and has been withdrawn.
-New cancer related standards are on Te Aho o Te Kahu’s website.
+Please note that the preface and interim standards have been withdrawn.
+New cancer related standards can be found on Te Aho o Te Kahu’s website.